-Though every content management system has its own advantages and disadvantages, the ease of use and the gentler learning curve, together with the flexibility and versatility that WordPress brings to the table, has made it the most sought after website building platform.
+Though every content management system has its own advantages and disadvantages, the ease of use and the gentler learning curve, together with the flexibility and versatility that WordPress brings to the table, have made it the most sought-after website building platform.
 Though it may not be suitable for every type of website, it is by far the most popular CMS.
 Many websites built on other platforms have migrated to WordPress.
 In this article, we will discuss some important considerations that need to be looked into before you decide to migrate the site from Drupal to WordPress.

 #1.
 Whether to Upgrade or Not